jvc56/MineGCG/README.md

 <h5>Game ID</h5> An optional parameter used to search for only one game.
 To find a game's ID, go to that game's page on <a href='https://cross-tables.com'>cross-tables.com</a> and look for the number in the address bar.
 For example, the address of one of my games against Marlon is<br/><br/>
 https://www.cross-tables.com/annotated.php?u=31231#0#<br/><br/>
 which has a game ID of 31231.<br/><br/>
-<h5>Opponent Name</h5> An optional parameter used to search for only game against a specific opponent.
+<h5>Opponent Name</h5> An optional parameter used to search for only games against a specific opponent.
 The name must exactly match their name as it appears on <a href='https://cross-tables.com'>cross-tables.com</a> (ignoring capitalization and punctuaion).<br/><br/>
 <h5>Start Date</h5> An optional parameter used to search for only games beyond a certain date.<br/><br/>
 <h5>End Date</h5> An optional parameter used to search for only games before a certain date.<br/><br/>